A Guide To Marketing Funnels

 Ideally, by the time you are promoting this core offer to your audience, you will have sold them on your brand.
 The goal is for them to be familiar with your content and that value that your brand brings which will then convince them to purchase the offer.

-There is no funnel without email.
+There are no digital marketing funnels without inbound email.
 It is very important to have a robust email strategy that helps to nurture these people through the buyer’s journey.
-For your marketing funnel to succeed you will need specific emails built out that will automatically send to your audience at the different stages of the journey.
+For your digital marketing funnel to succeed you will need specific emails built out that will automatically send to your audience at the different stages of the journey.

 For example, you’ll have a welcome email that sends them whatever they opted into whether it was a lead magnet or tripwire.
 Then, further down the journey you can send them emails promoting your core offer once your audience is ready to purchase.